Battle of the Yarmuk: Rashidun strategy

 The Muslims discovered Heraclius' preparations at Shaizar from Byzantine prisoners.
-Alert to the possibility of being caught with separated forces that could be destroyed, Khalid called a council of war and advised Abu Ubaidah to pull the troops back from Palestine and Northern and Central Syria and concentrate the entire Rashidun army in one place.
-Abu Ubaidah ordered the concentration of troops in the vast plain near Jabiyah, as control of the area made cavalry charges possible and facilitated the arrival of reinforcements from Umar, so that a strong, united force could be fielded against the Byzantine armies.
+Alert to the possibility of being caught with separated forces that could be destroyed, Khalid called a council of war and advised Abu Ubayda to pull the troops back from Palestine and Northern and Central Syria and concentrate the entire Rashidun army in one place.
+Abu Ubayda ordered the concentration of troops in the vast plain near Jabiyah, as control of the area made cavalry charges possible and facilitated the arrival of reinforcements from Umar, so that a strong, united force could be fielded against the Byzantine armies.
 The position also benefited from close proximity to the Rashidun stronghold of Najd, if retreat became necessary.
-Instructions were also issued to return jizya (tribute) to people who had paid it.
+Instructions were also issued to return jizya (tribute) to people who had paid it due to the Muslims inability to protect them from the invading Byzantine army.

 However, once concentrated at Jabiyah, the Muslims were subject to raids from pro-Byzantine Ghassanid forces.
-Encamping in the region was also precarious as a strong Byzantine force was garrisoned in Caeseara and could attack the Muslim rear while they were held in front by the Byzantine army.
-On Khalid's advice the Muslim forces retreated to Dara'ah (or Dara) and Dayr Ayyub, covering the gap between the Yarmuk Gorges and the Harra lava plains, and established a line of camps in the eastern part of the plain of Yarmuk.
+Encamping in the region was also precarious as a strong Byzantine force was garrisoned in Caesarea and could attack the Muslim rear while they were held in front by the Byzantine army.
+On Khalid's advice the Muslim forces retreated to Dar'aa and Dayr Ayyub, covering the gap between the Yarmuk Gorges and the Harra lava plains, and established a line of camps in the eastern part of the plain of Yarmuk.
 This was a strong defensive position, and the maneuverers brought the Muslims and Byzantines into a decisive battle, which the latter had tried to avoid.
 During the maneuvers, there were no engagements except for a minor skirmish between Khalid's elite light cavalry and the Byzantine advance guard.